MrOffline14/Cloud-Defense-Security-Project/README.md

 Unnecessary services can be disabled to avoid extra resource usage or unintended exposure.

+To list the open network ports, the command `ss -tuln` was used.
+This is the modern replacement for `netstat -tuln` and provides the same information about active TCP and UDP sockets.

 ### 2. Webserver Setup and Local Load Testing